Student Success and Support Programs

 Whatever your goal, Cuesta College can help turn your dreams into reality.

-The Admissions and Records Office in the Student Services Division is responsible for determining student eligibility for admission, graduation, and organizing Commencement.
-Our office processes admission applications, including International Student and Nursing/Allied Health program admissions, and official transcripts.
+The Outreach and Enrollment Services Office in the Student Success and Support Programs Division is responsible for determining student eligibility for admission, graduation, and organizing Commencement.
+Our office processes admission applications, including International Students.

 We are responsible for determining residency status, athletic eligibility, and Veterans benefits.
 Additionally, we administer registration services, maintain academic records, prepare transcripts and diplomas, and review petitions for exception to District policy.